Glossary

 Educational Software

-Language learning applications incorporate heteronyms to help students grasp the complexities of English pronunciation and vocabulary.
-By interacting with AI tutors that handle heteronyms adeptly, learners can receive immediate feedback and corrections, aiding in their language acquisition.
+Language learning apps include heteronyms to help students master English pronunciation and vocabulary.
+AI tutors can provide immediate feedback and corrections.

 Pronunciation Guides